Kristof89Szabo/milestonetwothree/src/main/java/com/exam/docker/README.md

 ENV JAVA_VERSION openjdk:11:latest # Varibale

 FROM ${JAVA_VERSION}  # BASE IMAGE
+WORKDIR /usr/src/app

-ADD build/libs/JARNAME.jar JARNAME.jar # Copy application file to the container.
+ADD build/libs/JARNAME.jar . # Copy application file to the container WORKDIR.
 FROM to TO ENTRYPOINT ["java", "-jar", "JARNAME.jar"] # The command executed when the container is started.

 ```

 ### Docker Volumes